janu6134/First-person-VR-Shooter-game/README.md

 Creating the basic enemy character

 The enemy moves on a set path, following a series of target GameObjects in a circular fashion.
-We rotate the character towards the current target in the path in order to ensure that the character walks towards it.
+The character is rotated towards the current target in the path in order to ensure that the character walks towards it.

 Detecting the player